tspindler-cms/tetet-vwv/README.txt

     - Damage suspectible when placed as static
 H-2 Seasprite
     - Wheels don't touch the ship deck
-Fletcher Class Destroyers with FRAM II upgrade
+    - Landing gear is deployed multiple kilometers away from landing spot Fletcher Class Destroyers with FRAM II upgrade
     - Bridge and mast are WWII style
 USS Laffey and Sumner class destroyers